Associate Professor of Physics

 Professor Egolf is a computational and theoretical physicist whose research focuses on trying to understand systems far-from-equilibrium (meaning that the energy input and the energy dissipated are not precisely balanced at all times).
 Unlike the situation for systems in equilibrium, researchers have so far been stymied in their efforts to develop a general, predictive theory of nonequilibrium systems.
 His research group uses the tools of nonlinear dynamics and statistical physics to try to establish the underpinnings for such a theory.
-Most of the work involves the used of large-scale computation, mostly of his computer clusters of about 100 CPUs.
+Most of the work involves the use of large-scale computation on computer clusters with hundreds or thousands CPUs.
 The types of systems he studies range from fluid and granular systems to electrochemical waves in heart tissue to idealized mathematical models.
 In addition to this work in statistical physics, Professor Egolf is part of a collaboration studying effective theories of quantum chromodynamics.
 His research has been supported by the National Science Foundation, Research Corporation, NASA, and the Alfred P. Sloan Foundation.

 Professor Egolf is also a dedicated teacher and was awarded the Dean's Award for Excellence in Teaching in 2008.
 Most years, an undergraduate or two also work with him on their senior thesis research.